Skip to Content

 When checking the subscriptions of a user it is very important to understand that paid subscriptions are not directly assigned to users but to organizations.
 Hence, the subscriptions that a user has access to depends on the authentication method used:

-- With your user account and an access token, you will have access to every paid subscription of every organization you belong to.
-Alternatively,
+• With your user account and an access token, you will have access to every paid subscription of every organization you belong to.
+Alternatively, you will have access to the Free subscription if your organizations do not grant you access to any paid subscription.

 Taking that into account, checking the subscriptions of a user is easy.
 You just need to follow these steps:

-Go to the web application and sign in.
+Open the web application

-Settings.Your profile page will load, including a section named Organizations.
+Scroll down to the Organizations section.
 This contains a view with all your organizations and the subscriptions assigned to each of them.

-If you do not belong to any organization or none of your organizations have a paid subscription, a banner will be shown under your profile picture indicating that you only have access to the
+If you do not belong to any organization or none of your organizations have a paid subscription, a banner will be shown under your profile picture indicating that you only have access to the Free subscription.